-For school transportation service, time is a crucial element.
+For school transportation service or to plan a bus route for school, time is a crucial element.
 There are issues with early or late children pick us.
 These issues in service delivery affect parents and school faculty alike.
-Pick up and drop off times need to be consistent and reliable.
+Pick-up and drop-off times need to be consistent and reliable.
 Disruption in the system is not an option.
 Parents have their set routines, and education needs to run as usual.

-Challenges in this area include road congestion at different times of the day, the reliability of the driver, and the size of service areas and distances to school.
+Challenges in planning a bus route for school include road congestion at different times of the day, the driver’s reliability, and the size of service areas and distances to school.
 Buses in metro areas are also facing similar issues.
 More and more, transit companies are looking at map data and programs to make changes to improve service delivery.
-Examples are the following: linking to more stations, trains, train location, line cars, creating alerts for the spread of Metrobus information, as well as special provisions for seniors and riders.
+Examples are the following: linking to more stations, trains, train location, line cars, creating alerts for the spread of Metrobus information, and special provisions for seniors and riders.

 How Route Planning Can Address These Challenges

 It becomes clear that proper planning is the best solution when we look at all the variables involved.
-Let’s have a look at the ways that planning can improve the success of school transportation service logistics.
+Let’s look at how planning can improve the success of school transportation service logistics.

-A bus stop location need to be assigned not only by safety aspects.
+A bus stop location needs to be assigned not only by safety aspects.
 These need to be compared with distances to school for the efficiency of time and resource management.

-Once pick up points are established, routes can be evaluated for congestion and efficacy.
-The objective here is to eliminate unnecessary deviations, as well as finding the best course or times to combat road congestion.
+Once pick-up points are established, routes can be evaluated for congestion and efficacy.
+The objective here is to eliminate unnecessary deviations and find the best course or times to combat road congestion.
 It is helpful if there is enough service information provided to the users.

 There should also be a text translation feature as well.
-Translation features helps users in various parts of the world.
+Translation features help users in various parts of the world.
 It should start with a select language feature.
-Original text should be mentioned along with a better translation.
+The original text should be mentioned along with a better translation.
 Users will not have to resort to Google Translate.
 Having to go to Google translate only makes the process tedious.